KVishnuVardhanR/Generating_W.S_Sonnets/README.md

 # Generation of W.S Sonnets
-Generation of William Shakespeare Sonnets is a **Language Modelling** project,where the  model learns to predict the probability of a sequence of phrases to build meaningful sonnets in
+Generation of William Shakespeare Sonnets is a **Language Modelling** project, where the  model learns to predict the probability of a sequence of phrases to build meaningful sonnets in
 Shakespeare Style.